Chebyshev polynomials in the complex plane and on the real line: Abstract

 \section{Abstract}

-We present a survey of key developments in the study of Chebyshev polynomials, first introduced by P. L. Chebyshev and later significantly expanded upon by G. Faber to the complex setting.
-Our primary focus is on their defining property: being the polynomial with a specified leading coefficient that minimizes the supremum norm on a given set.
+We present a survey of central developments in the theory of Chebyshev polynomials, introduced by P.~L.~Chebyshev and later extended to the complex plane by G.~Faber.
+Our primary focus is their defining extremal property: among all polynomials with a prescribed leading coefficient, they minimize the supremum norm on a given compact set.
+Although we do not present new results, we provide --- in selected cases --- new proofs of known theorems and compile a collection of open problems.